 Establishing a catch share program may affect participation in the golden crab fishery.
-Negative social effects could be experienced by some golden crab permit holders who did not meet the eligibility requirements under Alternatives 2-4 (Preferred).
-Alternative 1 would not allow any golden crab fishermen to receive an allocation and would not be compatible with the implementation of a catch share program.
+Negative social effects could be experienced by some golden crab permit holders who did not meet the eligibility requirements under Alternatives 2-3.
 Alternatives 2 and 3 would exclude some golden crab permit holders as ineligible (see Table 4-1), which may have negative impacts if the permit holders planned to start harvesting golden crab again due to the new requirement to hold catch shares or annual pounds.
-Preferred Alternative 4 would designate all permit holders as eligible to receive catch shares and likely have the least impact on the social environment.
-In general, the social impacts will be more directly caused by allocation of catch shares among eligible individuals (Action 2).
+Preferred Alternative 4 would designate all 11 permit holders as eligible to receive catch shares and likely have the least impact on the social environment.
+There would be no criteria for endorsement qualification under No-Action Alternative 1; therefore, all 11 active Golden Crab permit holders would be able to participate in the catch share program.
+Therefore, there would be no difference in negative social economic effects between Alternative 1 (No Action) and Preferred Alternative 4.
+In general, the social impacts would be more directly caused by allocation of catch shares among eligible individuals (Action 2).